WEsayA fantastic place for family skiing. A wide range of slopes in the area, suitable for all standards of skiers

 Les Arcs is getting its first five-star hotel, the Taj I Mah in Arc 2000 - quite a radical turn around in a resort where hotels of any kind are rare.
 It will have all the luxuries you might expect, including a Michelin-starred chef.

-- A diverse array of pistes and easily accessed off-piste terrain Perfect for mixed groups
+- A diverse array of pistes and easily accessed off-piste terrain Perfect for groups of mixed abilities

 - Some excellent, quiet woodland runs